kat-star/run/readme.md

 Running Goals is a vanilla Javascript frontend/Ruby on Rails API backend application that helps a runner track their running goals.

+You can visit [https://kat-star.github.io/run](https://kat-star.github.io/run) for a live demo.

 ![gif of running app](running-goals.gif)

 ## Features